buildo/book/book/CoC.md

 ![](code_of_conduct.png)
 Like everything in buildo, nothing is set in stone.
 This CoC reflects the values we believe in; if we change our minds as a team we'll adapt it and everyone is more than welcome to propose changes.

-In the next subsections, we'll give suggestions on how to follow the CoC with the help of tools.
+In the next subsections we'll give suggestions on how to follow the CoC with the help of tools.

 ## Be on time at meetings